zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

   way.
-* **Controller**: The Controller implements the Link Layer (LE LL), the low-level, real-time protocol which provides, in conjunction with the Radio Hardware, standard interoperable over the air communication.
+* **Controller**: The Controller implements the Link Layer (LE LL), the low-level, real-time protocol which provides, in conjunction with the Radio Hardware, standard-interoperable over-the-air communication.
 The LL schedules packet reception and transmission, guarantees the delivery of data, and handles all the LL control procedures.
 * **Radio Hardware**: Hardware implements the required analog and digital